grzesiek-galezowski/tdd-ebook/manuscript/060_Statement_First_Programming.md

 ...
 ```

-And it passes -- cool... not.
-Ok, what is wrong with this?
-Nothing big, unless you read the source code of XmlConfiguration class carefully.
-Inside, you can see, how the XML string is stored:
+And goes on with the scenario.
+When we execute it, it passes -- cool... not.
+Ok, what's wrong with this?
+At the first sight, everything's OK, until we read the source code of XmlConfiguration class carefully.
+Inside, we can see, how the XML string is stored:

 ```csharp
 private static string xmlText; //note the static keyword!